-Henry Lucas acquired land to the west of Marble & Shattuck in March 1902.
-He organized the Lucas Machine Tool Company with George Lucas and Frank Yost as his partners.
-Lucas built a plant with a saw-tooth roof on its one-acre lot at Foster and Robison Roads.
+Henry Lucas acquired land north of the railroad tracks at Robison Street (Garfield Lane) in March 1902.
+He organized the Lucas Machine Tool Company and built a factory with a saw-tooth roof.
 With its bank of roof-line windows, the building's innovative design improved lighting and air circulation for its workers.

-They soon began production of the world-famous Lucas Boring Mill.
+Lucas and his partners, George Lucas and Frank Yost, soon began production of what would become the world-famous Lucas Boring Mill.

-One year later, Lucas Machine Tool produced and shipped its first machine and ran to a production of 351 machines.
-Mr. Lucas made machine tool history by designing and building the original of the horizontal boring, milling and drilling machine.
-His innovations greatly improved both the accuracy of the boring operation and the set-up of the work.
+One year later, Lucas Machine Tool produced and shipped its first machine and ran to a production of 351 boring mills.
+Mr. Lucas made machine tool history by designing and building the original of the horizontal boring, milling, and drilling machine.
+His innovations significantly improved both the accuracy of the boring operation and the set-up of the work.

-Smoke and grit engulfed the immediate vicinity whenever prevailing winds blew from the south or west, and the tranquility of the entire lakefront was regularly punctured by the piercing blasts of factory whistles.
+Smoke and grit engulfed the immediate vicinity whenever prevailing winds blew from the south or west, and the piercing blasts of factory whistles regularly punctured the tranquility of the entire lakefront.

-The principal problem in preparing to form a new village was to settle on some agreed method of structuring the new community to prevent the intrusion of unwanted types of land use.
-Although the Lucas Machine-Tool Company was relatively quiet and did not break the harmony of the village, the founders did not want any more businesses moving into the area.
+The principal problem in preparing to form a new village was to settle on some agreed method of structuring a brand-new community to prevent the intrusion of unwanted types of land use.
+Although the Lucas Machine-Tool Company was relatively quiet and did not break the harmony of the village, the founders did not want any more businesses to move into the area.